thunderclient/thunderclient-mcp/README.md

 This MCP server provides three powerful tools for managing Thunder Client operations:

 ### 1. `tc_create`
+**Description:**
-**Description:** Save endpoints or APIs to Thunder Client using tc-curl and automatically create collections and folders if needed.
+Saves API endpoints to Thunder Client, automatically creating collections and folders if they do not already exist.

-- **Usage:** Convert curl commands into Thunder Client requests with automatic organization
+**Usage:**
+- Use AI to analyze your current project and automatically generate API requests in Thunder Client, with the appropriate collection and folder created as needed.
+- Add new requests to a specific collection in Thunder Client.
+- Dynamically create a request using an AI-generated prompt.

 ### 2. `tc_help`
 **Description:** Show Thunder Client CLI help using `tc --help` in the given project directory.